roryward2003/ThreadSafeDataStructures/README.md

     Remove() and Get() methods block on an empty deque and will sleep until notified by an Add() call.

-## LockFreeDeque implementation
+#### LockFreeDeque implementation

-    This LockFreeDeque implementation has quite a few complexities to it, but is robust in the face of tail lag, head lag, the ABA problem and any standard data races that could occur between additions, removals and gets at either end of the queue.
+    This LockFreeDeque implementation has quite a few complexities to it, but is robust in the face of tail lag, head lag, the ABA problem and any other data races that could occur between additions, removals and gets at either end of the queue.
 The deque uses a doubly-linked list structure to implement O(1) operations.
-The CAS primitive is used with stamped references to atomically update both the refernces and version numbers.
+The CAS primitive is used with an atomic mark boolean to atomically update the references from the sentinel nodes.
+Marked nodes are cleaned up elegantly by other threads.

-    Of course, the problems arise when changes to the head and tail must also appear to atomically update the .prev and .next references of the adjacent nodes respectively.
-    This is impossible with standard CAS operations, so the solution is update the tail or head atomically first, and then update the links accordingly.
-Other threads will see this partial state, and must be able to recognise is and fail their CAS operations until the node they need is linked in correctly.
-This is certainly not wait-free but is lock-free and immune to data races.
-This forced failure is encapsulated by the rather complex conditional statements in the loop conditions of both remove() ops.

-    The beauty of this approach is that the add operations do not need to worry about this, because they can continue to add on as soon as the tail or head are updated even if they are not linked correctly.
-The remove operations will also only need to force fail their CAS is the current head or tail are lagging, but can continue on if any other internal node is lagging.
-This approach still squeezes out good efficiency thanks to this fact, whilst remaining robust to all data races.

-    Another nice little trick that I have employed here is storing the head and tail under the same atomic reference.
-This way, the change between non-empty and empty states in either direction appears atomic, and thus threads can always rely on the assumption that if head == null then tail is also null.
+    Two stage linking of newly added nodes is handled seamlessly by allowing other threads to work around partially linked nodes, but not directly on them, and then catching up to their changes when making the second link.

 # Barrier

-## Usage
+### Usage

     cd src/Barrier
     javac BarrierSimulation.java